CoffeePanda0/FedoraEngine/README.md

 (still a very much work in progress so watch the page for actual features)

-currently *lots* of major code is broke, but im working on a big patch

 # Current features
 FedoraEngine is still very much in development.
 Current groundbreaking features are:
  - Ability to create, render and manage multiple GameObjects and text on screen easily for game developers
  - A very *accurate* and *mathematical* "gravity", "velocity", and "acceleration"
- - Load a sprite and move around, then collide and jump on objects
+ - Load a sprite and move around with buttery smooth movement, then collide, jump, and parkour on objects
  - Load maps from a file

 # Q&A's